Kevin Fiala

-Kevin Fiala (born 22 July 1996) is a Swiss professional ice hockey left winger for the Los Angeles Kings of the National Hockey League (NHL).
+Kevin Fiala (born 22 July 1996) is a Swiss professional ice hockey player who is a left winger for the Los Angeles Kings of the National Hockey League (NHL).
 He spent one season with the Malmö Redhawks junior team, then joined HV71, splitting a season between their junior team and their senior team in the Swedish Hockey League (SHL), being selected by the Nashville Predators 11th overall in the 2014 NHL entry draft.
 Fiala started the following season with HV71 before moving to North America halfway through, splitting two seasons between the Predators and their American Hockey League (AHL) affiliate, the Milwaukee Admirals.

 Internationally Fiala has played for the Swiss national team at several tournaments, both at the junior and senior level, and has appeared in two World Championships.

 Playing career

 Fiala played in the 2009 Quebec International Pee-Wee Hockey Tournament with the Swiss Eastern team.
 He later played in various junior leagues in his native Switzerland prior to joining the Swedish club Malmö Redhawks for the 2012–13 season.
 His time was split between the U18 club in the J18 Elit and J18 Allsvenskan, and the U20 outfit in the J20 SuperElit.
 Fiala then joined HV71, with whom he debuted for during the 2013 European Trophy.
 Throughout the 2013–14 season, Fiala split time with the HV71 junior team in the J20 SuperElit and the senior team, who played in the Swedish Hockey League (SHL).
 He was praised by Head Coach Ulf Dahlén for his play following his SHL debut, a 5–4 defeat to Linköpings HC.
 Fiala was a finalist for the SHL's Rookie of the Year award; he finished tying for the lead among all SHL junior (under-18) players for points, with 11.
 Prior to joining the senior team in the SHL, Fiala had been one of the top scorers in the junior league, with 10 goals and 25 points in 27 games.

-Fiala was ranked as one of the top European prospects for the 2014 NHL Entry Draft, being considered a top-three player by many scouting services; he ultimately was selected by the Nashville Predators 11th overall.
+Fiala was ranked as one of the top European prospects for the 2014 NHL entry draft, being considered a top-three player by many scouting services; he ultimately was selected by the Nashville Predators 11th overall.
 The Predators signed him to a three-year, entry-level contract on 15 July 2014.

 Fiala initially started the 2014–15 season with HV71.
 However, in January he was reassigned to the Milwaukee Admirals, the Predators American Hockey League (AHL) affiliate.
 At the time, Fiala had 14 points in 20 games, which was the sixth-most points of all junior players in the SHL.
 He made his NHL debut during the season, on March 24, against the Montreal Canadiens.
 He also appeared in one playoff game during the season.

 Fiala with the Los Angeles Kings in 2023.

 He scored his first NHL goal on 14 January 2016, against Connor Hellebuyck of the Winnipeg Jets.
 Spending most of the season with Milwaukee, he finished the year with 50 points in 66 games.